maldoinc/wireup/docs/pages/container.md

 **Qualifiers**: Use the `qualifier` argument to retrieve specific implementations when multiple are registered.
 See [Interfaces](interfaces.md) for more details.

+!!! important

+    Prefer constructor-based dependency injection over calling `get` directly.
+Use `get` as an escape hatch for advanced scenarios like dynamic service lookup or when working with framework integration code.

 ### `close`